purescript/registry-dev/README.md

 ### Downloading a package

 A package manager should download a specific version of a package in the following way:
-1. given "package name" and "version", the URL to fetch the tarball can be computed as described above
+1. given “package name” and “version”, the URL to fetch the tarball can be computed as described above
 2. fetch the tarball from one of the backends
 3. lookup the SHA256 for that tarball in the [package metadata file](#Package-metadata)
 4. verify that the SHA256 of the tarball downloaded in (2) matches the one from (3)